 The qualifications for elders are found in I Timothy 3 and Titus 1 and the responsibilities of elders are indicated in various contexts within scripture, including the often-used reference to shepherding.
 The Apostle Paul exhorted the elders to “be shepherds of the church of God” (Acts 20:28) and Peter said, “be shepherds of God’s flock which is under your care” (I Peter 5:2).
 In short, the role of shepherds in the Bible reveals a list of roles and responsibilities which can be described as leading the flock, providing oversight and direction, caring for and feeding the flock, guarding the members from going astray, protecting, seeking the lost, and helping the weak.

 Elders are primarily responsible for prayer and the ministry of the Word (Acts 6:3).
 Scripture also assigns them responsibility for directing the affairs of the church (I Tim.
 5:17), formulating church policy (Acts 15:22), preaching and teaching (I Tim.
 5:17), and praying for the sick (James 5:14).

-We currently have three elders who serve the church together.
+We currently have two elders who serve the church together.